-Now, with the disclaimer out of the way, let us explain the premise of this game.
+Now, with the disclaimer out of the way, let us explain the premise of this meeting drinking game.

 Well, just as every episode of Game of Thrones, though thrilling, full of twists, and focusing upon different members of a truly HUGE cast of characters, can be counted upon to include some stock features, so can every conference call.
 Be it huge, scheduled, routine, emergency, public, attended by only four people, local, global, over any number of different apps and devices, there are some things we can always expect to happen.
 Many of these can be depended upon infuriatingly infallibly.

-So, with no further ado, let us begin the office-friendly conference call drinking game.
+So, with no further ado, let us begin the office-friendly virtual meeting drinking game.
 Who’ll need to excuse themselves to use the bathroom first?

 1) Every time somebody thinks there’s a lag, take a sip.